 Not all devices are made equal.
 Some Always On devices use more power than others, when they might not need to.
-To get an idea of how much energy your Always On devices are using (and how much they’re costing you), take a walk around your home and investigate.
+If you haven’t already, be sure to search Sense’s Always On device database for your suspected vampire loads to see how much they may be using 24/7.
+If we don’t have your device, take a walk around your home and investigate.

 Common culprits include smart home devices, TVs, DVRs, game consoles, and computers.
 But even devices like hot water recirculators, garage door openers, and pool pumps can present a significant Always On load, so think beyond consumer electronics!
 And if your Always On load is really large, maybe you accidentally left something on?

 Wait until your Power Meter is relatively flat.